-Last week we looked at ways to make meaningful morning and afternoon routines for students.
+Routines and responsibility are vital for today’s students.
 Routines help children with consistency and accountability.
 If one has ever started a New Year’s resolution and then stopped briefly, you know how hard it is to start it back up again.
-This week we will take a look at some routines that can be utilized in the classroom and at home to help with academics as well as helping children learn responsibility in the home and the classroom.
+This week we will take a look at some routines that can be utilized in the classroom and at home.
+We will also explore how to help children learn responsibility in the home and the classroom.

 Increasing Academic Achievement